 There are few series out there with as much hype as The Falcon and the Winter Soldier.
 The story will feature two beloved Marvel leads with Anthony Mackie (Sam Wilson/Falcon) and Sebastian Stan (Bucky Barnes/Winter Soldier).
-The series will decide the fate of who gets to wear the mantle of Captain America.
+The series will decide the fate of who gets to wear the mantle of Captain America now that is has passed from Steve Rogers.
 It was initially supposed to premiere on Disney+ in August 2020, kicking off the introduction of the MCU to the small screen.
 However, as with many productions, filming came to a halt in March due to the coronavirus pandemic.
 As studios around the world open up, The Falcon and the Winter Soldier is one of many trying to resume their production.
 So, let’s take a look at how filming may continue, and what the chances of them sticking to the original release date are.

 The Falcon and the Winter Soldier Trying To Resume Production

 Sam Wilson’s character was given a pretty huge responsibility at the end of last year’s Avengers: Endgame.
 Captain America passed on the legendary shield over to Wilson, so it was evident that his story was far from over.
 The Falcon and the Winter Soldier will have Wilson teaming up with Bucky Barnes after the events of Endgame.
 We’ll also see Baron Helmut Zemo (Daniel Brühl) for the first time since Civil War.
 Reportedly, the story will focus on how the US Government doesn’t want Sam Wilson to be the new Captain America.